Neo Rauch: Para

 Leipzig, Rauch's city of birth, is known historically as a city of trade through its association with the Leipzig Trade Fair.
 This civic-mindedness of a trader's city also expressed itself under communism where Leipzig was the center of popular resistance that led to Die Wende.
 Rauch uses characters and images of life of pre-communist civil society that was oppressed by communism in the GDR.
 The oppression of communism and the total control of civic life under the rule of communist ideology is one of the elements of Rauch's work.
 The destructive powers of ideologies is perhaps the reason why Rauch refuses to interpret his own work as a powerful statement in favor of a cultural relativism that characterized the civic bourgeois thought that was destroyed.

-Collections
+Art market

-Work by the artist is held in public collections, including the Gemeentemuseum, The Hague, The Netherlands; Hamburger Bahnhof - Museum für Gegenwart, Berlin, Germany; Kunstmuseum Wolfsburg, Wolfsburg, Germany; Los Angeles County Museum of Art, Los Angeles, California; Metropolitan Museum of Art, New York; Museum der Bildenden Künste Leipzig, Leipzig, Germany; Museum Ludwig, Cologne, Germany; The Museum of Modern Art, New York; Pinakothek der Moderne, Munich, Germany; Solomon R. Guggenheim Museum, New York; and the Stedelijk Museum, Amsterdam.
+Rauch most expensive painting at the art market was Platz (Square) (2000), who sold by £1,058,500 ($1,761,231) at Christie's London, on 13 February 2014.